Urban Art Street Art in New York

 1. Banksy Street Art New York Hammer Boy

 To preserve the work of the great British graffiti artist, the owner has installed a plexiglass screen.
-If Banksy art is important to you, we invite you to take a look at our Street Art collection.
-It is entirely devoted to Banksy.
+If Banksy's art is important to you, we invite you to take a look at our Street Art collection.
+It is entirely dedicated to Banksy.
 This is your chance, Street Art lover!
 To fill the spaces on your walls with magnificent canvas prints, (100% European production and delivery within 6 days).

 Address: 79th Street between Broadway and Amsterdam